 Sorbitol Side Effects

 No matter how useful sorbitol is, there are also certain side effects that it can induce in the human’s body.
-The following are just some of these side effects:

 - Sorbitol has a laxative effect.
 In fact, it is used as a laxative medication; thus, it is expected that one of its side effects is diarrhea.
+Sometimes it can even cause severe diarrhea, especially when consumed in large quantities.

 - It can also cause nausea, dizziness, shortness of breath, and rectal bleeding.